 Many applications are approved on their first submission where not, this is usually because the applicant has not addressed the following points in sufficient detail on their application form and as a result the application is returned.
 This document should be read in conjunction with the document entitled A Checklist for Research Ethics Reviewers to give you an idea of what ethics reviewers look for when reviewing an ethics application.

 - ✘ The guidelines for the preparation of the application have not been followed.

 The application guidelines are frequently updated to ensure that the application process is as smooth as possible.
 Following the guidelines avoids delays.
 You should always feel free to send in your feedback regarding the application form or process if you think the procedures can be improved.

 - ✘ The application has not been submitted as a single pdf file with the application form and supporting documentation contained as a single file.

 - ✘ Sections of the application form have not been completed.

 Always mark any sections that are not relevant to your application “N/A”.

-- ✘ Section A5 of the application form has not been signed by the Head of Department
+- ✘ The application form has not been signed by the Head of Department.

 - ✘ Arrangements for confidentiality and anonymity have not been specified.